 Business Grant Totals

 Beaverton immediately recognized the negative impacts that COVID-19 would have on small businesses and was one of the first cities in Oregon to provide emergency business grants.
 Starting on March 16, 2020, the city launched the first round of the Emergency Business Assistance Program to provide rental assistance to impacted businesses.
-Since then, we have provided three more rounds of funding in the form of grants to assist Beaverton’s small businesses stay in business and hold on to their storefront spaces.
+Since then, we have provided five more rounds of funding in the form of grants to assist Beaverton’s small businesses stay in business and hold on to their storefront spaces.

-To date, 472 businesses have received $2,824,358.79 in emergency grants, which do not need to be paid back.
+To date, 472 businesses have received $4,333,453.15 in emergency grants, which do not need to be paid back.
 While each funding round was slightly different, the grants have overwhelmingly supported small storefront businesses most impacted by COVID-19, such as restaurants, retailers, indoor fitness and personal care businesses.
-The grant funding was distributed to businesses throughout Beaverton, and a significant portion of grantees (66%) are business owners of color.
+The grant funding was distributed to businesses throughout Beaverton, and a significant portion of grantees (approximately 66%) are business owners of color.
 Additionally, more than 50% of these grants went to businesses owned by women.
 We are proud that we have been able to leverage the city’s initial funding with federal CARES Act funding from Washington County and the State of Oregon.

 Race / Ethnicity of Grantees

 all grant programs - self reported by grantees